 Back home the property was all dug out and the snow piled where it would melt harmlessly.
 I marvelled at how a farmer with a blade on the front of a pick-up truck could do what had been done.
 I phoned the next day to find how much to make out the cheque for and complimented the farmer's wife on the job he had done.
 Apparently when he got to the driveway he realized it was beyond the capability of his truck and blade and he called his brother's Bobcat service.
 It made more sense then.

 The next few days were busy with teeth cleanings, annual eye exam, picking up police check form for soon to be employer.
 We sorted through the backlog of mail to find tax receipts and start on that until there was only one more piece of paper needed and it was back in Regina in the fifth wheel.
 We took our tempermental portable printer and left it in Meadow Lake.
 I set up the printer that I bought on a New Year's sale from HP and had delivered to our daughter's house.
-It is bigger than the old one, but is wireless so can sit where the television would sit if we had one in the living room.
+It is bigger than the old one, but is wireless so can sit where the television would sit if we had one in the living room of the fifth wheel.
 The new printer is a scanner as well so it was handy when I had to send a copy of the police check form to keep people happy until I could bring the original to Regina.

 Debbie arranged for a farmer to dig out Debbie and Ernie's farmhouse where we had stored our car and Debbie and I went out to dig it out.
 It tried to start, but needed a boost to get things going.
 It also needed a push to get going.
 There was no snow when we parked it so it was in a depression of wet, frozen grass surrounded by snow.
 It didn't seem that deep, but still took a bit of effort to get out of the hollow.
 A bit of mud was sprayed.
 Sorry, Debbie.
 Just so you know her coat washed up fine.